 Deepavali is a five-day-long festival.
 Before many days of Deepavali, people start cleaning and decorating their houses.
-We include the five day’s activities given bellow.
+We include the five-day activities given below.

-- Day first: On the first day, people usually go for shopping, and they buy gold and silver specifically.
+On the first day, people usually go shopping, and they buy gold and silver specifically.

 The second day is used for cleaning and decorating the house.